 This study conducted the measurement model by adopting the AMOS 22 software with maximum likelihood estimation.
 Table 3 shows the confirmatory factor analysis model reproduces the covariance matrix of the observed variables with a good fit (Byrne, 2016; Hair et al., 2019).
-The model fit and tronbach's $\alpha$ for all constructs indicate an excellent convergent validity and reliability of all measurement items and constructs.
+The model fit and Cronbach's α for all constructs indicate an excellent convergent validity and reliability for all measurement items and constructs.